Jon English: Early life

+Career

-1965–72: first bands and Rugby player
+1965–72: First bands

 English's first rock gig occurred when his neighbour's band needed a guitarist, he was about 16 and mid-performance was called upon to do vocals, he sang the Beatles' "Twist and Shout".
 His earliest known band was Zenith in 1965, formed at Cabramatta High School, and according to English "they were crap".
 Next was Gene Chandler & the Interns, which included guitarist Graham Ford, drummer Richard Lillico, bass guitarist Peter Plavsic and English as vocalist and rhythm guitarist.
 At the same time, he played Lock for the Parramatta Eels reserve grade team.

 Ford founded Sebastian Hardie Blues Band in 1967 with Lillico and new band members.
 They played R&B and soul covers but disbanded by early 1968.
 When Ford reformed the band later in 1968, he recruited English and Peter Plavsic again, Anatole Kononewsky on keyboards and Peter's brother Alex Plavsic on drums.
 They had dropped the 'Blues Band' part to play more pop oriented music and were the backing band for legendary Australian rocker Johnny O'Keefe during 1969.
 Covering songs from the Rolling Stones, the Beatles, Bob Dylan, Otis Redding and Wilson Pickett they built a reputation in the Sydney pub scene.

 Also attending Cabramatta High School, but one year lower was Carmen Sora; Sora and English married in September 1969 when she was 19 and he was 20.
 In January 1972, English left Sebastian Hardie when he won the role of Judas Iscariot in the Australian version of Jesus Christ Superstar from May 1972.
 Sebastian Hardie were later joined by Mario Millo on vocals and lead guitar and Toivo Pilt on keyboards.
 By 1974 they had become Australia's first symphonic rock band and released Four Moments in August 1975, which was produced by English.